 Disaster Relief Emergency Grants

 LSC's Emergency Relief Grants provide funds as needed to LSC grantees in areas with government-declared emergenies.
 Those funds are for responses to damage sustained or a surge in demand for legal aid as a result of the emergency.
+Instructions for applying appear below.
+Please see our Emergency Grants notice in the Federal Register.
+For services involving the consequences of the 2017 hurricanes or wildfires, please see also the 2017 Hurricanes and California Wildfires Disaster-Relief Grants instructions above.

 We have developed expertise in supporting emergency and disaster responses through a network of legal services and national partners to help our grantees better serve low-income clients when disasters or emergencies occur.
 Through a coordinated national infrastructure, we provide access to resources and information vital for legal aid organizations' response to disasters and emergencies.